 Locations: Chicago (IL)

-Founded in 1945, Roosevelt University has two campuses in the state of Illinois (Chicago and Schaumburg).
-The institution also provides degree programs to distance learners through their online portal.
+Founded in 1945, Roosevelt University provides degree programs to distance learners through their online portal.
 A fully online Master of Arts in General Psychology is among the programs offered through Roosevelt Online.
 Students can choose to start the program in the spring or fall.
-A total of 30 credits are required for the degree, and the program can be completed in one year of full-time study.
+The program requires a total of 30 credits and can be completed in one year of full-time study.
 Students who are balancing other commitments can choose to study part-time.
-Two concentrations are available: applied or quantitative methods.
-Coursework covers such subjects as psychopathology, statistics, and ethical issues.
+Two concentrations are available: Applied or Quantitative Methods.
+Coursework covers subjects such as psychopathology, statistics, and ethical issues.
+The Blackboard learning management system provides Roosevelt University’s online graduate students with a virtual learning environment where they can find their course materials, communicate with classmates, submit assignments, and check their grades.
+After completing the program, students are prepared for doctoral study or career advancement in counseling, business, nursing, or social work.
+Students interested in applying must have received an undergraduate degree with a minimum GPA of 3.0.
+They also need to have taken prerequisite courses in research methods, general psychology, and abnormal psychology.
+Applications are accepted on a rolling basis and require students to submit their academic transcripts.
+While enrolled, students have access to professional development services, counseling resources, and virtual wellness programming.

 #5 National University